Visiting the City of Sails soon? I’m so thrilled to help you plan your trip! I’m here to tell you all about where to stay in Auckland City!

 5. Newmarket – where to stay in Auckland for shopping

-Located southeast of Auckland CBD and 20 minute drive away from the international airport, this area is a dream come true for any person who loves to raid all the stores while they are on holiday!
-Especially for all my European friends who, like me, have always wanted to buy stuff from brands that aren’t available on our continent.
+Located 4.7 km (3 miles) southeast of Auckland CBD, this area is a dream come true for anyone who loves to raid all the stores while on holiday!

-Having the Auckland Domain as its northern neighbor, the name of this area tells its story and why it was created in the first place.
-So that people have an entire district just for shopping!
-Everyone says that Newmarket is a smaller CBD that is not so crazy and chaotic!
+This area was created so people have an entire district just for shopping!
+Today, everyone says Newmarket is a smaller CBD that is not so crazy and chaotic!

-One of the best areas to stay in the city if you love to shop, go to the cinema and try all the different international restaurants.
-Newmarket has it all, from local shops to boutique stores, plus the giant Westfield Mall.
-Broadway street, which is the main avenue of this area, is where you’ll find all the action.
+Newmarket has everything, from local shops to boutique stores and the giant Westfield Mall.
+Broadway Street, the main avenue of this area, is where you’ll find all the action.

-The rooms of this hotel are very modern, and I love the fact that you even have a small kitchen in case you want to fix something up super quickly before heading out to shop!
-You can even enjoy a nice sunset on the terrace or take advantage of the BBQ facilities if you’re craving some soul food!
+The rooms of this hotel are very modern, and I love that you even have a small kitchen!
+Enjoy a nice sunset on the terrace, or take advantage of the BBQ facilities if you’re craving soul food!

 Other accommodation options in Newmarket